Hyperbolic models for CAT(0) spaces: Non-geodesic hyperbolic spaces

+Conventions about non-geodesic hyperbolic spaces are not uniformly established in the literature.
+The aim of this appendix is to avoid confusion by making certain statements formal.
+Most likely the statements here are well-known to experts, but their inclusion makes the article more self-contained.

-The following ``guessing geodesics'' criterion for hyperbolicity is used in Section~\ref{sec:hyperbolicity}.
-Since the spaces we deal with are not geodesic, we have included a proof here in the appendix; it is a simple modification of variants for geodesic spaces.
-Bowditch states a version in terms of a ternary map that ends up being the median of the hyperbolic space \cite[Prop.~3.1]{Bowditch:Intersection}.
-We follow Hamenst\"adt's formulation \cite[Prop.~3.5]{hamenstadt:geometry:complex} in terms of paths, though we cannot assume the paths to be continuous.
+The following ``guessing geodesics'' criterion for hyperbolicity is used in Sections~\ref{sec:hyperbolicity} and~\ref{sec:universal}.
+Bowditch states a version of this criterion in terms of a ternary map that ends up being the median of the hyperbolic space \cite[Prop.~3.1]{Bowditch:Intersection}, but we follow Hamenst\"adt's formulation \cite[Prop.~3.5]{hamenstadt:geometry:complex} in terms of paths.
+We have included a proof because the spaces we deal with are not geodesic, and we cannot assume the paths to be continuous.